 The University is accredited by the Higher Learning Commission.

 The bachelor of science in nursing (B.S.N.) is a four-year, campus-based, traditional program of study for students entering without R.N. or L.P.N. licensure.
+Students complete prerequisite courses in the first three semesters before applying to the major.
+Admission is very competitive.

 The program combines theory and clinical nursing courses, required support courses, and Foundational Studies courses and electives.
 Graduates are eligible to apply to take the National Council Licensing Examination for Registered Nurses (NCLEX-RN) for entry into practice as a registered nurse.